hphelion/documentation/devplatform/preview/windows_firstapp.md

 ## Deploy the sample application from the command line

 If you are deploying your application from the command line, you do not need Visual Studio to deploy your application.
-You can deploy it using the command line using the Helion client tool.
+You can deploy it using the Helion client tool.
 For more information about using the Helion client tool with Windows applications, see <a href="/helion/devplatform/preview/tools_guide">Windows and .NET Tools Guide</a>.

 One advantage of using the command line is that you can use Mac or Linux as well as Windows to deploy your application.
 Typically, a push is run with the tool in the solution directory, the client tool uploads the application, and the application is built on the server.